danweitzel/latex_workshop/README.md

 - **`chapters/`** – Stores individual chapter files.
 - **`figures/`** – Holds figure files referenced in the manuscript.
 - **`tables/`** – Includes tables generated for the manuscript.
 - `manuscript.tex` demonstrates how to structure a LaTeX document and link figures, tables, and chapters from these subfolders.*
+- - **`csu_thesis/`** – Includes a `.tex` and a `.sty` file matching the formating requirements for a thesis/dissertation at CSU.

 ### `scripts/`
 Includes an **R script** that generates a table and a graph using data from the **2020 ANES Pilot Study**, which are then automatically integrated into the LaTeX document.